lopesofrin28/Django-course/README.md

 # Django-course
-Files about everything learnt in django course
+Files about everything learnt in Python Django course